courtois-neuromod/task_stimuli/README.md

 # task_stimuli
 psychopy scripts for stimuli presentations

-Each \*_task folder contains scripts for tasks global folder should factorize the code common across tasks
+src/tasks contains scripts for tasks src/shared folder should factorize the code common across tasks

 ## eyetracking/calibrate

-Run a short calibration task where the subjects have to look at points shown on the screen including:
+Run a short calibration task where the subjects have to look at points shown on the screen
-- corners
-- center
-- ...

 # INSTALL

-apt install python3-pip
+apt install python3-pip git
 mkdir git
 cd git
 git clone https://github.com/pupil-labs/pupil.git